 Matcha is finely ground green tea leaves and the queen of antioxidants (in my opinion turmeric/curcumin is the king).
-Research indicates that it provides benefits for blood glucose levels and lipid metabolism.
+Research indicates that it provides benefits for blood glucose levels and lipid metabolism, and reduced inflammation.

 However, matcha does contain caffeine (about half that of regular coffee), so it may not be appropriate for individuals who are highly sensitive to caffeine levels.
 Also, because green tea can be contaminated with lead it is important to buy match from a source that tests its products.

 A matcha tea ceremony is how the Japanese traditionally enjoy this beverage.
 The ritual can take hours to prepare and is a symbol of peace, harmony, and happiness.
 While I haven’t learned all the intricacies of the ceremony, I have found ways to include this antioxidant powder in my diet including the simple recipe below.